 STATE GOVERNMENT REVENUE - Report the amount of funds from state government sources (including grants or contracts) that were received during the reporting period and that supported services provided within the scope of the grantee's Title X project.
-Do not report as "state government revenue" funding from sources like the Centers for Disease Control and Prevention

-(CDC) (e.g., Infertility Prevention Project) or block grant funds that are awarded to and distributed by the state.
+Do not report as "state government revenue" funding from sources like CDC or block grant funds that are awarded to and distributed by the state.
 Report these revenues as "Other revenue" and specify their sources.